pat-och/Craftsmanship-Software-Resources/README.md

 - [5 TDD demonstration videos](https://www.youtube.com/channel/UCdcsr2L2WC0OON39Ar3hBKQ/videos) by Michael Azerhad [video] [fr]
 - [Replacing Mocks](https://ryanharter.com/blog/2020/06/replacing-mocks/) by Ryan Harter [article] [en]

-## DDD
-_Unfortunately I don't have any material here yet as this is my next study subject_

 ___if you want to share some useful resources, no hesitation ! submit them, if I understand them well (^^) and if I like them, they will join the list___